-Associate Dean of Admissions and Registrar
+> Associate Dean of Admissions and Registrar

 The Associate Dean and Registrar will report to the Dean of Enrollment Management.
 This position implements policies and state/federal laws as they pertain to students.
-This individual is responsible for planning and coordinating a comprehensive admission/enrollment process (both for on-campus and for off-campus centers), assisting with the recruitment program, maintaining records/transcripts for all students, academic transcripts, with academic issuance of all assisting students questions/problems, verifying graduation eligibility of graduating students, determination of honors, tracking athletic eligibility, oversees Veteran's benefit certification process, providing information and preparing reports to various academic and administrative offices, managing budgets for Admissions and Registrar departments, and supervising office personnel.
+This individual is responsible for planning and coordinating a comprehensive admission/enrollment process (both for on-campus and for offcampus centers), assisting with the recruitment program, maintaining records/transcripts for all students, issuance of all academic transcripts, assisting students with academic questions/problems, verifying graduation eligibility of graduating students, determination of honors, tracking athletic eligibility, oversees Veteran's benefit certification process, providing information and preparing reports to various academic and administrative offices, managing budgets for Admissions and Registrar departments, and supervising office personnel.

-• Associate Dean of Academic Services
+Associate Dean of Academic Services